andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/swift-how-tos/swift-cheat-sheet-for-iphone-camera-access-usage.md

     present(alert, animated: true, completion: nil) }</pre>

-**Note**: You can test for this case by going to the Settings app and turning off camera access for your app, if it&#8217;s been previously granted.
+**Note**: You can test for this case by going to the Settings app and turning off camera access for your app, if it's been previously granted.

 <a name="use-captured-image" class="jump-target"></a>